The Opening DAY!

 _______________________________________________________________________________________

 We started with many photocopies of the Permit Letter.
-We regrouped in South Pullu and progressed together, as staying on top for more than half an hour, we were told, was not a very smart thing to do At 18380 feet oxygen must be very rare to come by.
+We regrouped in South Pullu and progressed together, as staying on top for more than half an hour, we were told, was not a very smart thing to do

 We decided to play football!
 One team was called “Team Mokkais”, comprising Suresh, Ajay, Venkat, Rock Bala and Captain-Ram (now you finally know why he is referred to as Captain-Ram).
 The other team was “Zoji La Defenders”!
 Team included: Chandru, Paari, Balu, Simon and Ramesh; Ramesh being Captain.
 Arul who knew little about football was made the referee and RamP and Aswin were the official photographers of the tournament.